djdefi/gitavscan/README.md

 ## Example workflow

 Deep history scan.
-Scans each commit in the repositry history.
+Scans each commit in the repository history.
 Slow but thorough:

 ```yaml
 on: [push]